kulick23/esde-intro-to-web-dev-tasks/README.md

 - In browser navigate to https://gitlab.com/epam-ehu/intro-to-web-dev-tasks
 - In top right corner click on `Fork` white button
 - You will be redirected to the page https://gitlab.com/epam-ehu/intro-to-web-dev-tasks/-/forks/new
-- In `Project url` section click on a dropdown `Select namespace` and choose any namespace you would like to (i.e the same as your gitlab name)
+- In `Project url` section click on a dropdown `Select namespace` and choose any namespace you would like to (i.e. the same as your Gitlab name)
 - Select `Visibilty level`
   - `Private` - you repository will be hidden from public
   - `Public` - your repository will be opened for other people